 This prestigious award honors an investigator who has established themselves as a cutting-edge researcher and/or clinician scientist in the areas of fracture repair, bone regeneration, bone biology, or trauma.

-We are pleased to announce the recipient of the 2025 ORS ISFR Lifetime Achievement Award
+Congratulations to the 2026 ORS ISFR Lifetime Achievement Award Recipient

 Overview